tock/tock/boards/clue_nrf52840/README.md

 would use to program on the board.
 However, tockloader is currently not supported.

-Define the `APP` variable in to point towards the TBF file.
+Define the `APP` variable to point towards the TBF file.

 At this point you should be able to simply run `make program-apps` in this directory to install a fresh kernel with the app(s).

-You will need to specify the port and the app as shown in thhe example:
+You will need to specify the port and the app as shown in the example:

 ```
 $ make program-apps PORT=<serial port path> APP=<path to TBF>